silvanicus/boilerplates/README.md

 ## **Notes**

-Please use the main .gitignore file as a reference for each project.
+- Please use the main .gitignore file as a reference for each project.
 Files being ignored depends on the tech stack, OS and code editor.
+- Each project folder could be named `src` and will include everything required for each